Greensburg, Kansas

-Greensburg is a city in, and the county seat of, Kiowa County, Kansas, United States.
+Greensburg is a city in and the county seat of Kiowa County, Kansas, United States.
 As of the 2020 United States census, the population of the city was 740.
 It is home to the world's largest hand-dug well.

-On the evening of May 4, 2007, Greensburg was devastated by an EF5 tornado that leveled at least 95 percent of the city and killing eleven people between the ages of 46 and 84.
+On the evening of May 4, 2007, Greensburg was devastated by an EF5 tornado that damaged 95 percent of the city, with 112 houses in the city sustaining EF4+ level damage.
+The tornado, which was 1.7 miles wide when entering Greensburg, killed eleven people between the ages of 46 and 84 there.
+The community had a population of 2,000 people in the late 1990s, and 1,400 people before the tornado leveled the city.
+Some people did not want to come back, or rebuild the community, or build green.
+By 2010, over half of Greensburg's population before the tornado had moved away from the city.
 Today, Greensburg stands as a model "green town", often described as the greenest in America.
 The hospital, city hall, and school have all been built to the highest certification level issued by Leadership in Energy and Environmental Design (LEED).

 History

-Early history
+Early history and development

 For millennia, the Great Plains of North America were inhabited by nomadic Native Americans.

-19th century

-The first settlement was made at Greensburg in 1885.
-Greensburg was named for D.R.
-"Cannonball" Green, who owned a stagecoach company and who helped to form the city.
+The first settlement was established at Greensburg in 1885.
+Greensburg was named after D.R.
+"Cannonball" Green, who owned a stagecoach company and played a part in the establishment of the city.
 In 1887, construction began on the Big Well, the largest hand-dug well in the world.
-In 1888, Greensburg was advertised as the "liveliest town in the state."
-In the same year, the Big Well finished construction.
+By 1888, Greensburg was proclaimed the "liveliest town in the state", the same year the construction of the Big Well was completed.

-20th century

-The Big Well stopped being a source of the city's water in 1932.
+The city ceased using the Big Well as a water source in 1932, and converted it into a tourist attraction in 1937.
+In 1972, the Big Well was declared a national museum.

 One of the largest pallasite meteorites ever discovered was found near Greensburg in 1949, weighing over 1,000 pounds.

-In 1972, the Big Well was declared a national museum.

-21st century
+2007 tornado

+At 9:45 p.m.
+CDT on May 4, 2007, during a deadly tornado outbreak, Greensburg took a direct hit from a rain-wrapped EF5 tornado.
+The tornado was estimated to be 1.7 mi in width — wider than the city itself — and traveled for nearly 22 mi.

+The tornado killed 10 people in Greensburg and two more in neighboring communities.
+Tornado sirens sounded in the city twenty minutes before the tornado struck, and a tornado emergency was issued a few minutes prior to the tornado striking the city.
+Experts believe that the early activation of the sirens saved many lives.
+The tornado lasted for a total of one hour and five minutes and caused $250 million in damages.